-One of the keys to greater employee engagement is improved line of sight.
+One of the biggest contributors to the Great Resignation is disengaged employees.
+And one of the keys to greater employee engagement is improved line-of-sight.
 This concept has to do with the ability of a person working within a business to see the relationship between certain interdependent elements that drive the company’s success and how they relate to his or her role and rewards.
 When individuals come to work every day with a clear view of how those components are connected—and can relate them to their personal vision and motivation—they find meaning in their work.
 Engagement follows.

 1. Articulate a Clear Vision.
 Too many enterprise leaders take for granted what their employees understand about the future of their company and why it matters.
 Articulating a vision of the prospective business is not simply a matter of communicating next year’s sales and profit goals—or even those of the next three, five or 10 years.
 A vision can only be considered clear once all employees can explain why the company is in business, what value it creates in peoples’ lives, the standards and principles that guide the cultural norms the organization is committed to and what it will mean to customers, employees, communities and even the world if the business succeeds in fulfilling its purpose—and there is consistency in how employees explain that vision.